CU-DBMI/mends-on-fhir/omop-json/README.md

     [optional db-specific commands]
 ```

-Example for a bigquery database with both runtime and bigquery-specific command line variables.
-This example generates 100 rows (nrows 100) total across 10 files.
+Example #2: A bigquery database with both runtime and bigquery-specific command line variables.
+This example uses the file ../myenvfile for environment variables not set on the command line, generates 100 rows (nrows 100) total across 10 files.
 Each output file contains up to 10 rows (chunksize 10).
 The JSON files are written to a local directory named outputdir under the current directory and also prints output to stdout.
-It uses a BigQuery dataset named test_omop in the sandbox bigquery project located in the US region:
+It uses a BigQuery dataset named test_omop in a bigquery project named sandbox that is located in the US region:

 ```
 ./omop_to_json.py --db_type bigquery -- sqlfile ./test.sql \
+  --envfile ../myenvfile \
   --nrows 100 \
   --chunksize 10 \
   --locadir ./outputdir \